scheinem/MSCMoreOptionTableViewCell/README.md

 2. Add MSCMoreOptionTableViewCell's root folder to your project's header search paths.
 3. Add MSCMoreOptionTableViewCell to your target's dependencies (Target >> Build Phases >> Target Dependencies).
 4. Add MSCMoreOptionTableViewCell to your target's linked frameworks (Target >> Summary >> Linked Frameworks and Libraries).
-5. Import "MSCMoreOptionTableViewCell.h" either in Prefix.pch or seperatly in any file you use it.
+5. Import "MSCMoreOptionTableViewCell.h" either in Prefix.pch or separately in any file you use it.

 ## Delegate